Treaty of Stensby: Treaty content and signing

-William of Modena persuaded the Teutonic Order to follow the papal resolution to return northern Estonia to Danes.
+William of Modena persuaded the Teutonic Order (identified as fratrum domus Theutonice hospitalis sancte Marie Ierosolimitani, abbreviated fratres, "brothers") to follow the papal resolution to return northern Estonia to the Danish king.
 The papal legate met with representatives of Denmark and the Teutonic Order in Stensby.
-The Teutonic Order agreed to return Reval, Jerwia, Harria, and Vironia to King Valdemar II.
+The Teutonic Order agreed to return Revala (including Reval, modern Tallinn), Virumaa (Vironia), Järva (Jerwia) and Harju (Harria), to king Valdemar II of Denmark.